jscs-dev/node-jscs/README.md

 jscs path[ path[...]] --reporter=./some-dir/my-reporter.js
 ```

+### `--es3`
+Validates your code as targetted for an ES3 environment.
+This effects the behavior of certain rules, e.g., requireDotNotation.

 ### `--esnext`
 Attempts to parse your code as ES6 using the harmony version of the esprima parser.
 Please note that this is currently experimental, and will improve over time.